RikudouSage/GogDownloader/README.md

 - `gog-downloader update --clear --language cz` (the `--clear` is there to delete any metadata from previous `update` runs)
 - `gog-downloader download --language cz --language-fallback-english`

+### Downloading saves

+To download cloud saves you can use the `download-saves` command: `gog-downloader download-saves` (or the shorthand alias `saves`).

+This command needs either the `update` command to be run first, or to specify the `--update` flag.

+Check the description of the `download` command, the retry and http options are the same.

 ### Downloading to a S3-compatible storage